 A Tax Deferred Salary Sacrifice Plan allows employees to defer tax payments in relation to their employee share scheme interests to the income year in which the deferred taxing point occurs.
-It is a common share plan used by listed companies in Australia to reward employees.
-Key factors of the share plan are described below.
+It is a common share plan used by listed companies in Australia to reward employees and provide them with tax benefits.
+Key information about the share plan is outlined below.

 Generally, the Tax Deferred Salary Sacrifice Plan is utilised by Australian listed companies and can be made available to all their employees globally.

 - An employee can salary sacrifice up to AUD $5,000 per annum, pre-tax.
 These monies are then used by a company to buy shares on market for the employee.

 - The employee’s taxable income reduces by the amount they contribute to the Tax Deferred Salary Sacrifice Plan.
 Shares are then held in holding lock for a 3-year period from the date of allotment.